 Mo Shafiq: Supporter of Blasphemy Laws and Hate Preaching Extremists

 Shafiq enjoys a steady media presence though, wheeled out as the ‘moderate’ talking head for whatever Muslim hot topic is the flavour of the day.
-The behaviour and views of Shafiq reveal two possibilities however:
+The behaviour and views of Mo Shafiq reveal two possibilities however:

-1. That the bar for what is to be considered ‘moderate’ has been set so patronisingly low,
+1. That the bar for what is to be considered ‘moderate’ has been set patronisingly low,

 2. Media outlets are failing to adequately research or question those they deem qualified represent a community.

-Nawaz, co-founder of the anti-extremism group the Quilliam foundation let it be known that he wasn’t offended by cartoon depictions of his prophet by tweeting out a ‘Jesus and Mo’ comic strip to make this point:
+Majid Nawaz, is the co-founder of the anti-extremism group the Quilliam Foundation.
+A staunch liberal, Maajid Nawaz publicly stated that he wasn’t offended by cartoon depictions of his prophet and tweeted out the satirical ‘Jesus and Mo’ comic strip to make this point:

 On Twitter, Shafiq went further and gave a master class in double speak.
 “Ghustaki Rasool Quilliam,” he tweeted.
 Most of his audience had no idea what he meant.
 A few knew all too well.
 “Ghustaki Rasool” is “defamer of the prophet” in Urdu: a charge that incites Islamists to murder.
 Fanatics took to Twitter to prove the point.
 “Have spoken to someone in Pakistan,” one of Shafiq’s followers replied.
 “They will have a surprise for him on his next visit!”
 Another Twitter user contacted Nawaz to say: “Gustak e rasool is punishable by death anywhere in the world.
 Btw I’m in the UK not Pakistan.”
 A third cried that “dogs like Maajid Nawaaz will be punished!”

-Rather predictably, death threats followed for Nawaz.
+Rather predictably, death threats followed for Maajid Nawaz.

 Shafiq tried to placate both sides on this issue with embarrassing consequences.
-On one hand he would condemn the killer for taking the law “into his own hands”, but would also honour him with a eulogy on his personal Facebook page using the Arabic phrase for ‘may God be pleased with him [Qadri]’.
+On one hand he would condemn the killer for taking the law “into his own hands”, but would also honour him with a tribute on his personal Facebook page using the Arabic phrase for ‘may God be pleased with him [Qadri]’.
 ‘Pleased’?
 For what exactly?

 As an aside, below is a video of an angry confrontation between Shafiq and worshippers at a British mosque.
 Why are these people so angry with Shafiq you may wonder?
-Well, they are angry because they believe Shafiq disrespected murderer Qadri by labelling him a ‘terrorist’:
+Well, they are angry because they believe Shafiq disrespected the murderer Qadri by labelling him a ‘terrorist’:

 The Facebook link directed you this (now deleted) event flyer:

 Why would Mo Shafiq promote the event of a man that advocates and celebrates murder in the service of ‘blasphemy’?
-And if that is Mo Shafiq in the image, why would he attend such an event?